zedaan/agora-test/README.md

     * APP_CERTIFICATE: The obtained from Agora Console
     * The [App ID](http://localhost:3000) obtained from Agora Console

-2. Click Deploy app.
-Heroku configures and builds the token server.
+2. Click **Deploy app.** Heroku configures and builds the token server.
     You see a message 'Your app was successfully deployed.'
-3. Click View.
+3. Click **View.**
     Heroku opens the token server URL in your browser.
 The URL is of the form where <app-name> is the name you chose for your token server.
+    Don’t worry if you see 404 page not found in your browser.
+Follow the next steps and test your server.
+4. Test your server
+    * Ping the server
+        Load the following URL in a browser tab.
+Replace <app-name> with the name of your server.